portl4t/ts-lua/README.md

 **context**: *global*

-**description**: Matches a compiled regular expression "regex" against a given "subject" string.
+**description**: Matches a compiled regular expression `regex` against a given `subject` string.
-When a match is found, a Lua table captures is returrend.
-If no match is found, nil will be returned.
+When a match is found, a Lua table `captures` is returrend.
+If no match is found, `nil` will be returned.

 Here is an example: